manenko/boot-download/README.rst

 TODO
 ----

-* Add an optional parameter :code:`--output-path` to the :code:`download-file` task.
-If the output path is :code:`nil` then the task will try to get the name of the file from the url and download it to the root.
+* If the :code:`--output-path` ends with :code:`'/'` then treat the last component of the path as a folder (currently the task thinks it's a file name) and download the file to that folder under the name extracted from the url.

 -------
 License
 -------